Owner and President

 You can grab a cup of tea and sit down for the long version or click this link Curriculum Vitae and cut to the chase.)

-I married my husband Steve, right out of high school in 1975 and starting having children (it’s what you did).
+I married my husband right out of high school in 1975 and starting having children (it’s what you did).
 In 1985, we took a leap of faith and moved our then-small family of four children to rural Willow River.
 We added three more children (yes, that’s a total of seven children by birth and adoption) to our large owner-built home where I spent many years raising children, gardens and various critters.
 Once all our kids were in school we then began doing therapeutic foster care supporting the needs of 36 additional children over sixteen years.
-Since then we have added five new adult members to our family and eleven adorable, amazing and above average grandchildren.
+Since then we have added six new adult members to our family and thirteen adorable, amazing and above average grandchildren.

 After Naropa I began work at the Rural AIDS Action Network as the case manager for east central Minnesota serving people infected with HIV/AIDS in my community.
 This was incredibly rewarding and humbling work connecting me with neighbors who were not only struggling with a terminal illness but mostly the overwhelming stigma and shame attached to their disease.
 Much of my work with clients revolved around the levels of grief and loss they were experiencing.